o3de/o3de.org/content/docs/user-guide/components/reference/terrain/surface-gradient-list.md

 You select a gradient either by dragging an entity containing a gradient component to the **GradientEntity** field, or by clicking {{< icon "picker.svg" >}}.
 Once a gradient is assigned, you can select the surface type that this gradient represents, by using the **Surface Tag** pull-down menu.
 You can configure the dimensions and priority of the layer using the required [Terrain Layer Spawner](/docs/user-guide/components/reference/terrain/layer_spawner).

+More than one gradient to surface type mapping can be defined in this component.
+The simplest example of multiple gradient mappings would be to have two surface types where one gradient uses an inverse modifier to act as the inverse of the other.
+You can have more than two as well that can be blended together.

 ## Provider

 [Terrain Gem](/docs/user-guide/gems/reference/environment/terrain)